 What is the DrexelALERT system?

-DrexelALERT is a multi-modal emergency communications system through which time-sensitive emergency notifications may be sent via text-messaging, phone and e-mail to the entire Drexel student, faculty and staff community, including the students, faculty and staff of the Drexel University College of Medicine.
+DrexelALERT is a multi-modal emergency communications system through which time-sensitive emergency notifications may be sent via text-messaging, phone and email to Drexel University students, faculty and professional staff.

 How will Drexel use the DrexelALERT system?

 In the event of an emergency affecting the Drexel community, you can receive an emergency notification from the Department of Public Safety on your mobile phone (text messaging and/or voice messaging), an email to your Drexel email account and/or a voice message to your Drexel-owned landline phone.
 Depending upon the nature of the emergency, the system has the capacity to notify the entire Drexel community, or only the affected portion of the community.

 A DrexelALERT is designed to provide emergency information regarding situations that constitute an ongoing threat to the Drexel community.
 Drexel's Department of Public Safety has created a comprehensive list of emergency scenarios.
 Most are based on threats that any campus could experience, such armed suspect on the loose, active fire or credible bomb threat.

 Will I receive information other than emergency alerts from the DrexelALERT system?
 Will DrexelALERT be used to notify the community of weather-related closings?